zaiisao/Documentation/en/Agora Platform/aa_big_channel.md

 <a name="BigChannel"></a>
 ### Big Channel

-Every call or live broadcast must occur in a channel.
+Every call or interactive streaming must occur in a channel.
 If we imagine an app being a building, a channel is a room in the building.
 Agora calls a channel with many online users as a Big Channel, you need to define your own Big Channel in the **Big Channel Config** page.
 You can enable Big Channel for specified channels or projects, to better understand the behavior and to optimize users' experience.

 <a name="User"></a>
 ### User